Michael Gungor

-Michael Gungor (born September 14, 1980) also known as Vishnu Dass is an American singer-songwriter, producer, music editor, author, and podcast host.
+Michael Gungor (born September 14, 1980) also known as Vishnu Dass, is an American singer-songwriter, producer, music editor, author, and podcast host.
 He led the musical collective Gungor, which received multiple Grammy nominations.
 The group's music has been compared to that of Sufjan Stevens, Bon Iver, and Arcade Fire.
-Aside from his work with the band, Gungor has written and produced music for several other artists, and is a co-founder of the art collective The Liturgists.
+Aside from his work with the band, Michael Gungor has written and produced music for several other artists, and is a co-founder of the art collective The Liturgists.

 Music career

 Early career

-As early as 2002, Gungor began producing albums with his church, Resurrection Life Church, in Grandville, Michigan.
-The albums garnered the attention of Integrity music, who signed Gungor for a solo album.
+As early as 2002, Gungor began producing albums with his church, Resurrection Life Church in Grandville, near Grand Rapids, Michigan.
+The albums garnered the attention of Integrity Music, who signed Gungor for a solo album.
 In 2003, he released "Bigger Than My Imagination" under Integrity Media.
-The album included the single "Friend of God", a Dove Award-nominated song that Gungor wrote with Gospel artist Israel Houghton.
-The album also enjoyed some radio play.
+The album included the single "Friend of God", a Dove Award-nominated song which Gungor wrote with gospel artist Israel Houghton.
+The album enjoyed some radio play.

 In 2005, Gungor toured with Teen Mania's Acquire the Fire traveling youth rally event.
-That same year, he and his wife Lisa released a live album titled Battle Cry: Worship from the Frontlines, through Integrity Media.
-Gungor would later retire most of the songs on this album, tweeting a link to his blog that can no longer be located.
-The blog stated that Gungor no longer preferred to associate military imagery with Christian belief.
+In the same year, he and his wife Lisa released a live album titled Battle Cry: Worship from the Frontlines, through Integrity Media.
+Michael later retired most of the songs on this album, tweeting a link to his blog which is no longer online.
+The blog said that he no longer preferred to associate military imagery with Christian belief.

 The Michael Gungor Band

-In 2006, Gungor parted ways with Integrity Music, seeking more creative control over his music.
+In 2006, Michael Gungor parted ways with Integrity Music, seeking more creative control over his music.
 He then formed the Michael Gungor Band, consisting of himself on guitar and vocals, his wife Lisa on vocals, his brother David Gungor on bass, John Arndt on piano, Josh Eatmon on drums, and former Desperation Band member Michael Rossback as a guitarist and producer.

-Gungor rented a house down the road from his church in Grandville and turned it into a recording studio.
+Michael Gungor rented a house down the road from his church in Grandville and turned it into a recording studio.
 It was there that Gungor and Rossback produced their 2007 release, All I Need is Here.
-This was Gungor's first independent project, and was a great departure from the predictable CCM box of his two releases with Integrity.
+It was Gungor's first independent project and was a great departure from the predictable CCM box of his two releases with Integrity.
 In 2008, the Michael Gungor Band signed with Brash Records.
 The label re-released their album in 2008 as Ancient Skies, omitting two songs and adding the upbeat rock opener "Say So", as well as a song sung by Lisa, "You Are The Light".